porfiriopaiz/site/content/2017_08_31_fedora-26-custom-operating-system-post-install.rst

 ===============================

-Now install the package groups that provides the required software and libraries for compiling other software from source code, as well as making from ``vim`` and `IDE`, on another post I will explain how to do so:
+Now install the package groups that provides the required software and libraries for compiling other software from source code, as well as making of ``vim`` and `IDE`, on another post I will explain how to do so:

 .. code-block:: console